A weekly meal plan could help you reach your goals

 Step 4: Plug and chug

 Now that you know how many SmartPoints you’re going to allot for each meal, it’s time to decide how to spend them.
 Some people are happy to eat the same meals day in and day out, while others prefer to mix things up.
 Either way, now is the time to fill in exactly what you plan to eat for each meal.

 When doing this, you might want to consider where you’ll be at mealtimes.
 For instance, eggs can be a great pick if you do breakfast at home, and hard-cooked are great if you’re on the go or at your desk.
 And don’t forget about beverages as their calories can add up quickly.
 If you’ll be drinking anything other than water, take a minute to figure out how drinks fit into your weekly quota.

 Finally, give a little thought to when you’ll be eating out and—if possible—do a little sleuth work and decide what you’ll order in advance.

 Whether you’re crafting your own recipes or choosing from our collection, you’ll want to make sure that each meal contains key food groups that help you stay comfortably full throughout the day, namely fruits, vegetables, whole grains, and lean protein.

 Then there’s protein for building bones, muscles, hormones, and antibodies.
-Go for lean picks such as white-meat chicken and turkey, fish, eggs, tofu, beans, and low-fat milk and yogurt.
+Go for lean picks such as white-meat chicken and turkey, fish, eggs, tofu, beans, and low-fat milk and yogourt.
 While a good daily goal is about 4 grams of protein for every 10 pounds you weigh, you don’t need to obsess about counting grams.
 Instead, simply try to include a serving of lean protein with every meal and you’ll get plenty.
-For an example of what this will look like, check out Your go-to protein meal plan.